 Do you feel God has called you to blogging?
 If the answer is yes, congratulations!
 I believe full heartily that God is calling people to blog for His glory.

-There is the potential to reach millions of viewers with your God given message!
+You have the potential to reach millions of viewers with your God given message by having a blog!
 How exciting is that?!

 When God first called me to blogging I was extremely hesitant, so hesitant in fact it took me almost two years to respond to His call on my life.

 I was terrified!
 I didn’t know a thing about blogging and had no clue where to begin.
 I was also fearful of what others would think of me and my blog.
 I let fear hold me back for almost 2 years.

 When I did finally take the plunge, that fear didn’t disappear like I was hoping it would.
 Instead it actually increased, A LOT!